-There is no right answer to this question, it really depends on the needs of your business.
-The big problem is that it is very common to get confused between this two options and end up choosing a solution that is not fit-for-purpose.
+There is no right answer to this question; it depends on the needs of your business.
+The big problem is that it is very common to get confused between these two options and end up choosing a solution that is not fit-for-purpose.

 Distribution lists and Shared Mailboxes are very different from each other.
 Each one of the options has its pros and cons, and one may be more suitable for your company than the other.
 This article will help you understand this email features meticulously, so you can make the right decision that will benefit your team’s workflow.

 A distribution list is a feature of email applications that consists of creating a list of email addresses so that you can send messages to them at the same time.
 It allows you to do virtual meetings, group studies, debating groups, opinion polls, interviews, and many other utilities.
 It is based on the communication “one-to-many”, “many-to-one”, or “many-to-many”.

 However, you need to use email distribution lists wisely.
 After all, when you collaborate within a team, you need to be aware of the processes of dealing with emails.

 For example, if you receive answers from a group of 30 people, and you are part of the sales team, how would you handle all these emails as a team?
 Forwarding, copying these emails to the rest of the group and creating long threads.
 It causes miscommunication and a total mess on the workflow.